matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

     `/_matrix/client/unstable/im.nheko.summary/rooms/{roomIdOrAlias}/summary`,
     but this was a mistake in this MSC.
 Endpoints using aliases shouldn't be under /rooms.

-Additionally the field `encryption` in the summaries is prefixed with `im.nheko.summary` as well since it is new.
+Additionally the fields `encryption` and `version` in the summaries are prefixed with `im.nheko.summary` as well since it is new.